11 June, 2024

-Like any other device, a circuit breaker has a limited shelf life.
-Most circuit breakers last about 30 years, so depending upon your home’s age, you may need to replace your circuit breaker at some point.
+Like any other device housed in circuit breaker boxes, a circuit breaker has a limited shelf life.
+Most circuit breakers last about 30 years, so depending on your home’s age, you may need to replace your circuit breaker at some point.

 Fortunately, replacing a circuit breaker is a straightforward process.
-Read on to learn how to replace a circuit breaker.
+Read on to learn how to replace a circuit breaker in your circuit breaker box.

-The first step to replacing a home circuit breaker is gathering these supplies:
+1. The first step to replace a home circuit breaker is gathering these supplies:

 • Rubber-soled shoes and insulated gloves